caltechlibrary/newt/README.md

 - (data management) Postgres combined with PostgREST gives you an out of the box JSON API for managing data
 - (full text search) Solr gives you a powerful, friendly, JSON API for search and discovery
-- (content transformation) Pandoc running as a web service provides a simple but powerful template engine
+- (content transformation) `pdbundler` in a pipeline with Pandoc web service provides a simple but powerful template engine
 - (hosting, access control) Apache 2 or NginX when combined with a single sign on system (e.g. Shibboleth) provides access control
 - (rich client) Web browsers now provide a rich software platform in their own right

 ## This missing bits

 With the only the above list can already build capable applications that run inside the web browser.
 The cost,  JavaScript is required to render everything.
 Relying on JavaScript to assemble our content in the web browser is a horrible idea[^6].
 A better approach is for the web browser to make a minimum number of requests to a single web service and get back useful results without having to process more than HTML and CSS.

 Taking the better approach in the past has required the writing of more middleware.
 I think we can avoid that or at least avoid complex middleware.

 For over a decade web frameworks developed for programming languages like Go, Java, JavaScript, PHP, Python, and Ruby have relied on a concept of "routes".
 A "route" describes the URL path and HTTP method used to make a web request (e.g. your web browser requesting to view an HTML page).
 The mapping of a route to a function simplifies the model of receiving and responding to HTTP requests[^6].
 The collection of routes and their functions compose the API your browser uses to navigate through your application.

 There is no requirement for the functions to be simple or complex.
 It depends on the task they are solving.
 Historically before single sign-on systems became common the function handling the request was responsible for the whole transaction.
 It needed to hand access control, data validation, data formatting, storing or retrieving data from the database.
 You had to make sure the request from the public didn't lead to a compromise of your database's security.
 This was especially true when generate a SQL statement to interact with the database.
 Those functions that did it all are complex by necessity.
 When we narrowly focus a function and allow other layers of the system to handle most of the complexity our functions can be simpler.
 That was the motivation and many software libraries and frameworks that proliferated among the many languages used to write middleware.
 What was missing was an adjustment of our assumptions.
 Middleware doesn't need to do allot of those things any more.
 What if a web service specialized in being the glue is there a path to simplification?
 Can we configured the web service and delegate away the responsibility of our middleware?